zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 In this section, we’ll install Riak and build a three node cluster running on your local machine.
 For production deployments, Basho [[recommends a minimum of five nodes|http://basho.com/blog/technical/2012/04/27/Why-Your-Riak-Cluster-Should-Have-At-Least-Five-Nodes/]].
-However, for simplicity of illustration, this tutorial uses three.
+For simplicity, this tutorial uses three.

 ## Dependencies

 Riak requires Erlang R14B03 or later.
 Basho's pre-packaged binaries, the latest versions of which can be found in our [[Downloads Directory|http://downloads.basho.com/riak/CURRENT/]], embed the Erlang runtime.
 However, this tutorial is based on a source build, so if you do not have Erlang already installed, see [[Installing Erlang|Installing-Erlang.html]] for instructions on installing Erlang.
-Don’t worry, it’s easy!

 ## Download and Install Riak

 The below links provide platform-specific instructions for downloading and installing Riak.
-Make sure to navigate to the 'From Source' section on these pages, as you'll need to install Riak from source.
+Make sure to navigate to the 'From Source' section on these pages, as you'll need to install Riak from source to use the "make" scripts used in this tutorial.
 <br>
 <div id ="dl_nav">
 	<ul>